materialsproject/atomate2/docs/user/codes/openmm.md

 <details>
 <summary>Learn to generate OPLS Forcefield Parameters</summary>

 The OpenFF Force Fields provide a powerful starting point to simulate a variety of organic materials using general forcefields like [Parsley](https://doi.org/10.1021/acs.jctc.1c00571) and [Sage](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00039).
-Just as the is done through the OpenFF Toolkit and Interchange machinery, one can automate force field generation for custom force fields.
+Just as is done through the OpenFF Toolkit and Interchange machinery, one can automate force field generation for custom force fields.
 For instance, LigParGen is an automatic OPLS-AA parameter generator for small organic molecules with both a [online server](https://traken.chem.yale.edu/ligpargen/) and open-source [repository](https://traken.chem.yale.edu/ligpargen/).
 You will see that for any custom parameter generation tool, one can create a container environment as a wrapper to plug into the workflow described up until now.

 To do so, you will use the `generate_opls_xml(...)` function in `atomate2/openmm/utils`.
 This function runs a subprocess to call an image of the LigParGen repository (and all of its respective dependencies).
 Thus, this requires a local installation of [Docker](https://docs.docker.com/get-started/get-docker/) (otherwise, `download_opls_xml` can be run via the LigParGen website server instead).
 Once you have docker installed locally, `generate_opls_xml(...)` can be unlocked in three steps: